syntevo/docs/STYLEGUIDE.md

   _Rationale_: If you don’t escape the Pipe, when published on ?Jekyll, the Pipe is interpreted as a table separator and the content is incorrectly displayed
 - Escaping is NOT needed if the content is already escaped in a code (`) block, e.g.
   ` git show-ref | grep -c refs/meta/smartgit/commits`
-- Use right arrow -> or → for smaller UI navigation e.g. tabs on a preferences sheet or cascading radio button toggles (e.g. `File -> Open -> New Window`)
+- Use right arrow `->` for smaller UI navigation e.g. tabs on a preferences sheet or cascading radio button toggles (e.g. `File -> Open -> New Window`)

 ## Reference to Major UI Elements (Including Main Windows and Views)